DingpingZhang/DataBinding/README.md

 Any expression will be parsed into a dependency graph and a conditional expression tree.

-- Dependency Graph: Each dependency node corresponds to an property or closure field in the expression you provoded.
+- Dependency Graph: Each dependency node corresponds to an property (or closure field) in the expression you provoded.
 When an `INPC` property changed, its corresponding dependency node will unsubscribe from the old `INPC` object and subscribe to the new `INPC` object, and notify its downstream nodes to unsubscribe and subscribe.
-- Conditional Expression Tree: Control the activation state of dependency nodes, and an inactivated dependency node will not observe the property changed event.
+- Conditional Expression Tree: Control the activation state of dependency nodes, and an inactivated dependency node will not observe the `PropertyChanged` event.
 Maybe it can improve performance.

-## Some Dependency Graph Examples
+## Some dependency graph examples

 ![dependency-graph](Images/dependency-graph-1.png)

 ![dependency-graph](Images/dependency-graph-2.png)

 ![dependency-graph](Images/dependency-graph-3.png)

 ![dependency-graph](Images/dependency-graph-4.png)

 ![dependency-graph](Images/dependency-graph-5.png)

 ## License